PG29Vinicius/VFS-TeamProject-TrenchcoatKobalds/Readme.txt

-This one is just for enemy and player behaviors without grappling
+This one is just for enemy and player behaviors without grappling.

 WASD             = Walk around
 Mouse            = Look around
 Space            = Jump (press twice to double jump!)
 F                = Kick (strong, long reach)
 G                = Punch (fast, short reach)
+*(Now only have movement)

 In the Future: